Introduction to Incoterms

 - The division of costs between the seller and buyer.

-Essentially it stops any confusion for what the buyer and seller pays for.
+Essentially it stops any confusion for what the buyer and seller pays for individually.
+Incoterms are also used in domestic contracts to clarify delivery responsibilities within a single country.

 You may have heard of a few of them already such as: